vikramsamak/codeverse/README.md

 4. Start the development server: `npm run dev`
 5. Open your web browser and navigate to `http://localhost:5173` to access the CodeVerse application.

 ## API Integration

-CodeVerse integrates with the Code Compiler API to compile and execute the code entered by the user.
-You will need to obtain an API key from the [Code Compiler API](https://rapidapi.com/abdheshnayak/api/code-compiler/) and set it as an environment variable (e.g., `VITE_APP_API_KEY`) in the `.env` file.
+CodeVerse integrates with the [CodeX API](https://github.com/Jaagrav/CodeX-API) for code compilation and execution.

 ## Contributions